-Despite the continuing controversy in this segment of the business, there is no disputing its ever growing relevance to how we do our jobs.
+Despite the continuing controversy in this business segment, there is no disputing its ever-growing relevance to how we do our jobs.
 This year saw the big two continue to present well over a hundred opportunities daily to their membership bases between public jobs, private jobs, different genders, and different languages.
-There is simply nowhere else where talent can go to access such an abundance of work, and while commercial rates continue to be generally less than desirable, this year saw in stark relief what I have been long predicting: The increase of quality narration jobs across online casting platforms, often at rates well higher than union scale.
+There is nowhere else where talent can go to access such an abundance of work, and while commercial rates continue to be generally less than desirable, this year saw in stark relief what I have been long predicting: The increase of quality narration jobs across online casting platforms, often at rates well higher than union scale.
 We also saw quality smaller sites begin to stake out a larger footprint for the first time, offering more and more options to the talent base.
 I’m thankful for these sites, and I’m grateful for the people who work for them and support their members.

 To all of my clients……thank you for putting your faith in my ability to bring your scripts to life.
 You put the food on my table, and allow me to live a life that still feels like a dream sometimes.
 I am honored to have your business.